rrainey/dropkick/LOG-FORMAT.md

 A single instance of this record appears as the first sentence of each log.
 It documents the software version used to create the file.
-The app version is an integer version number; the "hundreds" digit is used to designate whether the file originated frpm a Dropkick(0) or the newer Tempo board(1).
+The app version is an integer version number; the "hundreds" digit is used to designate whether the file originated from a Dropkick(0) or the newer Tempo board(1).
 This is an imperfect scheme.
 It will make for future issues with versioning semantics.
 I'll have to fix that with an updated version of this sentence some time later.

 ### Comma-separated Fields